OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 4. Ride a pedal bike from a starting point facing downhill
 5. Ride a pedal bike from a starting point facing uphill

-The sequence of maturity levels provides you with a useful roadmap to follow and you may already be able to achieve the lower levels.
+The sequence of maturity levels is a useful roadmap to follow and you may already be able to achieve the lower levels.
 Each maturity level is easier to reach from the level below, as the earlier levels provide a basis for increasing your skills and progressing to the next stage.
 You can also assess someone by asking them to demonstrate their ability at each level.

-You can create a maturity model by designing the levels first and expanding each one with characteristics, or you can collect together all the characteristics before arranging them into levels.
+You can create a maturity model by designing the levels first and expanding each with characteristics, or you can collect together all the characteristics before arranging them into levels.

 You'll find maturity models are commonly used as part of standards and their certification process.
 Most process certifications require you to demonstrate that: